 Nostrils Topic: Body parts (anatomy)

 Meaning Nostrils are the two holes in your nose.
 They let air in and out of your body when you breathe with your nose.
 When the air goes through the nostrils, it becomes warm and moist.
 The hairs in the nostrils stop dust and dirt from entering the lungs.

-Similar words Nares; nose ho les
+Similar words Nares; nose hol les

 Obese, Obesity Topic: Sickness

 Meaning When a perso n weighs too much that it is unhealthy.

-Similar words Overweight, fa t, heavy
+Similar words Overweight, fai t, heavy

 Occiput Topic: Body parts (anatomy)

 Meaning The back part of your head.

 Similar words -

 Occluded Artery Topic: Heart (cardiology)

 Meaning Where one of your blood pipes (called an artery) gets blocked, so blood can't flow through anymore.
 An example of this in your brain is ischaemic stroke (see ischaemic stroke).

 Similar words -

 Oedema Topic: Sickness

 Meaning When too much fluid sits in some part of your body, like in your lungs, or in your legs, which makes them look swollen.
 Oedema can sometimes mean there is a problem with the heart or kidneys.

 Similar words Body swelling, fluid retention

 Oesophagus Topic: Body parts (anatomy)

 Meaning The oesophagus connects the throat and the tummy.
 Food passes down the oesophagus to the stomach.

 Similar words Food pipe

 Open Heart Surgery Topic: Heart (cardiology)

-Meaning can't feel anyt your heart and very complicat on your heart.
-While you are asleep and hing, the doctor opens your chest to get to d lungs to perform the operation.
-These are ted operations and might need to be done in als in another state.
+Meaning An operation on your heart.
+While you are asleep and can't feel anything, the doctor opens your chest to get to your heart and lungs to perform the operation.
+These are very complicated operations and might need to be done in special hospitals in another state.

-Similar words -
+Similar words - Aboriginal Interpreter Service Plain English Health Dictionary 85

-A I and the transport of Committee District Francisch Handleb D' 11